Last reviewed: October 2022

 - you warrant that you have that individual's consent to provide their personal data to us.

-We collect and use your personal data to enable us to provide you, or your employing organisation, with our products and services, and for any directly related purposes as set out below.
+We will only use your personal data when the law allows us to.
+Most commonly, we collect and use your personal data to enable us to provide you, or your employing organisation, with our products and services, and for any directly related purposes as set out below.
 If we are unable to collect personal data we reasonably require, we may not be able to do business with you or the organisation with which you are connected.

 Where we intend to use your personal data, we rely on the following legal grounds: